Sine Wave Entertainment launches Breakroom 3D social hub for remote teams in VR, PC, or mobile devices

-Sine Wave Entertainment, which sought to build a Second Life style experience in virtual reality with Sinespace, has launched its Breakroom 3D social hub for remote teams as a way to counter the divisions forced upon us by the coronavirus.
+Sine Wave Entertainment, which sought to build a Second Life-style experience in virtual reality with Sinespace, has launched its Breakroom 3D social hub for remote teams as a way to counter the divisions forced upon us by the coronavirus.
 It’s like taking video conference meetings to a new level, for anyone with VR, PC web, or mobile hardware.

 Virtual reality companies like Sine Wave see an opportunity to pivot because of the coronavirus.
 They see the boring Zoom meetings that we’re all forced to endure.
 And the VR companies believe they can provide an experience that is a lot more interesting and immersive.
 Spaces recently announced something similar where yo can attend meetings in VR.